 Please note public restrooms remain closed until further notice.

 Welcome to Lake Fayetteville!

 Lake Fayetteville comprises 458 acres of land and 194 acres of water.
 The lake is a fisherman's dream and offers an abundance of recreational activities for outdoor enthusiasts.
-There are several components of Lake Fayetteville, including the North Shore and Veterans Memorial Parks, a Boat Dock and Marina, Lake Fayetteville Softball Complex, boat and bike rentals, and the Botanical Garden of the Ozarks.
+There are several components of Lake Fayetteville, including the North Shore Park and disc golf course, Veterans Memorial Park, a Boat Dock and Marina, Lake Fayetteville Softball Complex, boat and bike rentals, and the Botanical Garden of the Ozarks.
 There is also a 5.5-mile nature trail around the lake, as well as 4.3 miles of hard surface multi-use trail that also circles the lake.

 Fishing and boating permits are required for Lake Fayetteville and Lake Sequoyah and should be purchased at the Boat House/Lake Office prior to accessing the lake.
 There is no permit requirement for Lake Wilson or other Park areas containing fishable waters.
 Lake Fayetteville, like all City lakes, is a "No Wake Lake," meaning that boats are not allowed to go above idle speed.
 This makes it a safe atmosphere to paddle around and relax on the water.

 Boating: A boating permit for each boat must be purchased before its use on Lake Fayetteville or Lake Sequoyah.
 All state laws governing boats apply.

 Fishing.
 All fishing shall be done only from the bank or boat.
 No wading, swimming, or belly boats shall be permitted in all City Lakes.
 All AG&F regulations apply and licenses are required.